microsoft/GraphEngine/samples/freebase-likq/README.md

 ## Known issues

 - On the full dataset, the SQLite index may be slow.
 - The first few queries will trigger JIT compilation of the TSL assembly (which is huge!), so they may appear to be slow.
-After a few queries the assembly should be mostly JIT'ed (due to high connectedness in the graph)
+After a few queries the assembly should be mostly JIT'ed (due to high connectedness in the graph).
-- Currently, the data importer could still use some improvements.
+- The data importer could be further improved.
 Some edges lack the [GraphEdge] tag, and thus could only be traversed through if explicitly specified.
 This can be improved when we relax the condition in the data importer for type inference.
-  - Once the data importer is improved, this demo shall receive some benefits automatically (smaller data images, faster queries, more interesting results etc.).
+Once the data importer is improved, this demo shall receive some benefits automatically (smaller data images, faster queries, more interesting results etc.).